What's the difference between VA & VC schools

 Capital works in VA schools are the responsibility of the governing body, and grant aided, generally up to 90%, by the Department for Children Schools and Families, via the Diocesan Board of Education.
 In Controlled Schools, the capital work is paid for by the Local Authority, though there is often a requirement for the school to raise some of the money needed.
 There are different forms of insurance as a result.
 Both categories of school are financed for revenue and some routine premises costs by the delegated budget.

 The Voluntary Aided School has responsibility for its own RE, which is of a denominational character.
-So the governors can choose their own RE syllabus of a Christian type.
-The Diocesan Board of education does supply a suitable Christian RE syllabus for Primary Schools, which includes some coverage of world religions.
-The Voluntary Controlled Schools generally use the Local Authority Agreed RE Syllabus, which cannot be denominational, and has certain requirements for more coverage of world religions.
+The Diocesan Board of Education does supply a suitable RE syllabus for VA primary schools, which is in line the Church of England Statement of Entitlement for RE.
+Voluntary Controlled Schools follow the Local Authority Agreed RE Syllabus of the LA in which they are located.

 All Voluntary Aided and Voluntary Controlled Church of England Schools are required by law to conduct worship in accordance with the Christian character of the school.
 There is no difference in law.